Artist Talk: Friday, June 7 at 5:30pm

 In her exhibition, Point of Interest, Troup creates symbolic landmarks as a kind of map, charting the last few years of her life in the high desert.
 Abstracted from symbols that have a common cultural connotation, these landmarks evoke a sense of a shared experience and invite viewers to consider what they have discovered in their own travels.

 Ruby Troup received the SURFACE 2018 Harwood Art Center Solo Exhibition Award, presented annually for artistic excellence, originality of vision and dedication to practice.

-Ruby Troup is an artist who uses wood to create highly narrative work based on her formative years, and on the environments in which she has lived.
+Ruby Troup uses wood to create highly narrative work based on her formative years and on the environments in which she has lived.
 Her forms are evocative of the body, landscape, and vernacular architecture.
-Often using reclaimed materials and a wide variety of surface treatments, Troup explores ideas of transformation, growth, recollection, place, and home.
-Ruby lives and works in northern New Mexico and has a BFA from the Herron School of Art and Design and a MFA from Virginia Commonwealth University.
+Often using reclaimed materials and a wide variety of surface treatments, Troup explores ideas of transformative growth, recollection, place, and home.
+Ruby lives and works in northern New Mexico and holds a BFA from the Herron School of Art and Design and a MFA from Virginia Commonwealth University. rubytroup.com

 “My work is autobiographical, and I think of it as being a collection of short stories.
-Using wood and adornment techniques, I create forms that employ a three-dimensional language to spell out lived narratives.
-My most recent body of work explores how location becomes intertwined with memory and how place becomes a monument to the experiences lived there.
-I am interested in the process of unfamiliar spaces turning into known, memorized, documentations of time.” – Ruby Troup
+Using wood fabrication and adornment, I have developed a three-dimensional language to document my personal narrative.
+My most recent body of work examines how place becomes intertwined with memory and how a particular location becomes a monument to the experiences lived there.
+I am exploring the process of turning unfamiliar spaces into known, internalized, records of events.”

 – Ruby Troup